De facto embassy: North Korea and South Korea

 The joint Inter-Korean Liaison Office was established as part of Panmunjom Declaration signed by North Korean leader Kim Jong-un and South Korean President Moon Jae-in on April 27, 2018, during the 2018 inter-Korean Summit in Panmunjom.
 The joint liaison office provided direct communication channel for the two Koreas.
 The office was blown up with explosives by the DPRK at 2:50 PM local time on 16 June 2020.

 North Korea and Japan

 There are no diplomatic relations between the North Korea and Japan.
 Chongryon functions as North Korea's de facto embassy in Japan.

 Kosovo and Serbia

-Under the terms of the Brussels Agreement signed in 2013, the governments of Serbia and Kosovo agreed to post liaison officers in each others capitals.
+Under the terms of the Brussels Agreement signed in 2013, the governments of Serbia and Kosovo agreed to post liaison officers in each other's capitals.
 The Government of Kosovo is represented in Serbia by the Liaison Office of Kosovo, Belgrade and likewise the Government of Serbia is represented in Kosovo by the Liaison Office of Serbia, Pristina.
-Both these missions are hosted by the European Union.
+Under the terms of the Ohrid Agreement that was accepted by both parties in March 2023, the liaison offices in each country are to be upgraded to Permanent Missions.

+Republic of Somaliland

+The Republic of Somaliland, which claims to be the legal successor to the short-lived State of Somaliland maintains a network of liaison offices around the world.
+Several states also maintain missions in Somaliland.